EdoardoMaragliano/CosmoIntro/README.md

 # CosmicStructures
-This repo contain some notebooks I wrote during the "Cosmic Structures" course @UniGe by prof. Marco Raveri.
+Jupyter Notebooks: Physics of Cosmic Structures

+It contains all the computational exercises for the course of Physics of Cosmic Structures held at the University of Genova (ITA) by Prof. Marco Raveri.

+Requirements: Python3, CAMB, Healpy